-2 Includes debt issued for Nassau County Sewer and Storm Water Resources District purposes to EFC.
+$^{{\}it 2\ Includes\ debt\ issued\ for\ Nassau\ County\ Sewer\ and\ Storm\ Water\ Resources\ District\ purposes\ to\ EFC.}$

-The authorized amounts in Figure 15 refer to amounts for which the County has adopted ordinances authorizing the issuance of debt for capital projects and other purposes pursuant to the Local Finance Law, but has not yet issued debt pursuant to such authority.
+The authorized amounts in Figure 14 refer to amounts for which the County has adopted ordinances authorizing the issuance of debt for capital projects and other purposes pursuant to the Local Finance Law, but has not yet issued debt pursuant to such authority.
 Such authorization expires ten years after adoption of the approving bond ordinance if it has not been used or rescinded prior to that time.
+Pursuant to the County Charter, any purposes or projects authorized by such ordinances must also be included in the County's capital budget prior to the County borrowing for such purposes or projects.
 See "CAPITAL PLANNING AND BUDGETING" herein.